talbdbd/Tal_s_Risky_Readmenorator/README.md

 ## Usage

-Use Node.js to run the generator
+Use Node.js to run the generator.

 ## Credits